Ajoudi/youtube_channel_analysis/README.md

 ![alt text](./images/avg_words_per_line.png)

-The graph below is the total transcript duration
+The graph below is the total transcript duration (duration in (ms))

 ![alt text](./images/total_transcript_duration.png)

-The graph below is the duration that the title gets first mentioned in the video
+The graph below is the duration that the title gets first mentioned in the video (duration in (ms))

 ![alt text](./images/title_first_found.png)